Godavari Maha Pushkaram: Details of locations

 The places on the banks of the Godavari River where pilgrims visit famous temples are in the five districts of Telangana and Andhra Pradesh.
 The notable places are Manthani, Basar, Dharmapuri, Koti Lingala, Kaleshwaram and Bhadrachalam in Telangana and Rajahmundry, Kovvur, Narasapuram, Antarvedi in Andhra Pradesh.

 Facilities

-The Maha Pushkaram festival in 2015 attracted 4.81 crore people in Andhra Pradesh and 5.7 crore people in the Telangana state link from all parts of India.
+The Maha Pushkaram festival in 2015 attracted 48.1 million people in Andhra Pradesh and 57 million people in the Telangana state link from all parts of India.
 On this occasion, it is essential to take a holy dip in the Godavari River to get the supposed benefits of better physical and mental abilities.
 The Governments of Andhra Pradesh and Telangana have made all arrangements for this event in their respective states by constructing ghats for bathing and improving roadways, basic amenities of water supply and sanitation, and security.
-In Andhra Pradesh. the budget allocated for improvement of infrastructure facilities was INR 1,295 crores.
+In Andhra Pradesh. the budget allocated for improvement of infrastructure facilities was INR 12.95 billion.